Pasteur effect

 The Pasteur effect describes how available oxygen inhibits ethanol fermentation, driving yeast to switch toward aerobic respiration for increased generation of the energy carrier adenosine triphosphate (ATP).
-More generally, in the medical literature, the Pasteur effect refers to how the presence of oxygen causes in a decrease in the cellular rate of glycolysis and suppression of lactate accumulation.
+More generally, in the medical literature, the Pasteur effect refers to how the presence of oxygen causes a decrease in the cellular rate of glycolysis and suppression of lactate accumulation.
 The effect occurs in animal tissues, as well as in microorganisms belonging to the fungal kingdom.

 Discovery

 In 1857, microbiologist Louis Pasteur showed that aeration of yeasted broth causes cell growth to increase while the fermentation rate decreases, based on lowered ethanol production.

 Explanation

-Yeast fungi, being facultative anaerobes, can either produce energy through ethanol fermentation or aerobic respiration.
-When the O_{2} concentration is low, the two pyruvate molecules formed through glycolysis are each fermented into ethanol and carbon dioxide.
-While only 2 ATP are produced per glucose, this method is utilized under anaerobic conditions because it oxidizes the electron shuttle NADH into NAD^{+} for another round of glycolysis and ethanol fermentation.
+Yeast, being facultative anaerobes, can produce ATP through both ethanol fermentation and aerobic respiration.
+When oxygen concentration is low, the two pyruvate molecules formed through glycolysis are each fermented into ethanol and carbon dioxide.
+Whilst only 2 ATP are produced per glucose by glycolysis, this method is utilized under anaerobic conditions because it oxidizes the electron shuttle NADH into NAD^{+} for another round of glycolysis and ethanol fermentation.

 If the concentration of oxygen increases, pyruvate is instead converted to acetyl CoA, used in the citric acid cycle, and undergoes oxidative phosphorylation.
 Per glucose, 10 NADH and 2 FADH_{2} are produced in cellular respiration for a significant amount of proton pumping to produce a proton gradient utilized by ATP Synthase.
-While the exact ATP output ranges based on considerations like the overall electrochemical gradient, aerobic respiration produces far more ATP than the anaerobic process of ethanol fermentation.
+While the exact ATP output varies depending on factors including the overall electrochemical gradient, aerobic respiration produces far more ATP than the anaerobic process of ethanol fermentation.
 The increased ATP and citrate from aerobic respiration allosterically inhibit the glycolysis enzyme phosphofructokinase 1 because less pyruvate is needed to produce the same amount of ATP.

 Despite this energetic incentive, Rosario Lagunas has shown that yeast continue to partially ferment available glucose into ethanol for many reasons.
 First, glucose metabolism is faster through ethanol fermentation because it involves fewer enzymes and limits all reactions to the cytoplasm.
-Second, ethanol has bactericidal activity by causing damage to the cell membrane and protein denaturing, allowing yeast fungus to outcompete environmental bacteria for resources.
-Third, partial fermentation may be a defense mechanism against environmental competitors depleting all oxygen faster than the yeast's regulatory systems could fully switch from aerobic respiration to ethanol fermentation.
+Secondly, ethanol has bactericidal activity by causing damage to the cell membrane and denaturing proteins, allowing yeast fungi to outcompete environmental bacteria for resources.
+Further, partial fermentation may be a defense mechanism against environmental competitors depleting all oxygen faster than the yeast's regulatory systems could fully switch from aerobic respiration to ethanol fermentation.